laminas/laminas-stratigility/docs/book/api.md

 ## Middleware Decorators

-The following decorator classes are each in the `Zend\Stratigility\Middleware` namespace, and fulfill the installed `MiddlewareInterface` based on the http-interop/http-middleware version installed in your application.
+The following decorator classes are each in the `Laminas\Stratigility\Middleware` namespace, and fulfill the installed `MiddlewareInterface` based on the http-interop/http-middleware version installed in your application.